 I walk along the Liffey towards Silicon Docks every day and something has become more obvious in recent months.
 Electric scooters are everywhere.
 I’ve seen a few unfortunate souls scooting along, propelled by manpower because they’d obviously forgot to charge up overnight.
 But more often than not these electric scooters silently whizz by, propelled by onboard motors powered by onboard batteries.
 They’re quite a practical mode of transport in a built-up city.
+I’ve even taken the leap myself and bought myself a Xiaomi M365 scooter.

 But are they legal?
 Do you need tax and insurance to ride one?
 And, aren’t they just toys at the end of the day?

-Are Electric Scooters Legal?
+Are Electric Scooters Legal in Ireland?

 Electric Scooters and the Law in Ireland